rewatiramansahu/FullStack-MERN/README.md

 </body>
 </html>

-## Note
+Note:
  - Don't use too many headings in page.
 It may spam your page.
  - Never use headings to highlight any word or sentence in page.

 Paragraph and Block Quote